csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 - Host--device model
     - host offloads computations to the device
 - Host and device may have separate memories
-    - Host controls copying into/from the device
+    - host controls copying into/from the device
 - Key concepts:
     - league of teams
     - threads within a team